-->

 2. Too much sun will cause brown spots on the leaves.

-3. I am growing cardamom in a large pot, which I move when it is sunny or too cold.
+3. I am growing cardamom in a large pot, which I move in sun when it is sunny or under cover when too cold.

 Soil For Growing Cardamom